bhussain-rpe/outcomes-measurement/README.md

 ## Hello!
 I'm writing this to make it easier for you to work with the R Scripts for this project.

-If you're new to Github, please take a moment to go through these awesome tutorials:
+If you're new to Github, please take a moment to go through these simple tutorials:

 https://try.github.io/